 Breast asymmetry is more common than not.
 In fact, almost all women have breasts that are asymmetrical.
 While most women have subtle differences in the size and shape of their breasts, which may only be noticeable to the trained eye of a physician, in a few women breast asymmetry is very apparent.
 Along with making it impossible to find bras that fit properly, this can cause self-esteem issues and physical discomfort.
 Women struggling with this problem often camouflage the issue by wearing oversized clothing to hide the discrepancy, avoid swimsuits and feel uncomfortable in intimate situations.

-As a female plastic surgeon, Dr. Gill has a genuine understanding of a woman’s body and ideal aesthetic proportions, which she carefully takes into consideration during her surgical planning.
-Through thoughtful consultations with her patients, Dr. Gill makes it a priority to understand each woman’s specific goals and desires for correction of her breast asymmetry.
+As an experienced plastic surgeon, Dr. Ross has a genuine understanding of a woman’s body and ideal aesthetic proportions, which he carefully takes into consideration during her surgical planning.
+Through thoughtful consultations with his patients, Dr. Ross makes it a priority to understand each woman’s specific goals and desires for correction of her breast asymmetry.

 Is breast asymmetry correction right for me?

 Any woman in good physical health who has asymmetry of the breasts can benefit from correction surgery.
 It is typically a congenital anomaly that is easily corrected through the use of various techniques such as breast augmentation, breast lift and in some cases reducing the breast volume.
 The degree of asymmetry generally does not matter, only that the patient is distressed by the difference.

 Breast Asymmetry Correction with Dr. Ross